benmangold/ffmpeg-service/README.md

 ### USAGE

-POST to this url using Postman or with a Curl command.
+POST to this service using Postman a Curl command.

 Include audio file as binary in request body